Zyg-D/py/experience.md

     mydict[key_name] = a_value

+Deleting keys:

+    del mydict[key_name]

-Referencing the 1st element (but no order is guaranteed in dicts):
+Referencing the 1st element (order is only guaranteed in dicts from 3.7):

     list(mydict.keys())[0]